lucassha/DevOps-Student-Roadmap/Blogs/Blog4.md

 If you don't want to read, [here's the YouTube playlist link](https://www.youtube.com/playlist?list=PLLnx2hDbasCmseHwZV34ijxxSb2Vlyxmx&disable_polymer=true), and [here's the associated GitHub repo](https://github.com/lucassha/youtube-containers-tutorial/blob/master/README.md)

-It's basically a series on building MySQL and Node.JS containers and allowing them to connect within the same network for a basic CRUD app.
+It's basically a series on building MySQL and Node.JS containers and allowing them to connect within the same network (namespace) for a basic CRUD app.
 Overall, Docker Compose made the networking issues of Docker substantially easier to allow containers to communicate with one another.
 For deploying apps though, an NGINX container should  be added in too in order to allow easy routing through a cloud provier.